5.2.a Tuberculosis incidence per 100,000 population

 Definition of the Indicator

-The tuberculosis incidence rate per 100,000 people is defined as the estimated number of new or newly infected with tuberculosis (all forms of tuberculosis, including people with AIDS, are taken into account) that occurred in a given year, per 100,000 population.
+Tuberculosis incidence rate per 100,000 population is defined as the estimated number of new and relapse cases of tuberculosis (including all forms of tuberculosis, as well as cases among people living with HIV/AIDS) occurring during a given year, per 100,000 population.

 Methodology for Calculation

-Tuberculosis incidence estimates are made as part of a consultative and analytical process conducted by WHO and are published annually.
-These estimates are based on annual case notifications, an assessment of the quality and coverage of tuberculosis incidence data, national tuberculosis prevalence surveys, and information from population movement accounting systems.
-Incidence estimates for each country are made using one or more of the following approaches, depending on the available data: (i) Incidence rate = number of case notifications/estimated proportion of cases detected; (ii) the double coverage method (iii) incidence rate = prevalence of the disease / duration of the condition.
-The uncertainty bounds are provided in addition to the best estimates.
+Tuberculosis incidence estimates are produced by the World Health Organization (WHO) through a consultative and analytical process and are published annually.
+These estimates are based on annual case notifications, assessments of the quality and completeness of tuberculosis surveillance data, national tuberculosis prevalence surveys, and information from civil registration and vital statistics systems.
+Incidence estimates for each country are calculated using one or more of the following approaches, depending on the availability of data: Incidence = number of notified cases / estimated case detection rate; Capture–recapture method; Incidence = disease prevalence / average duration of the disease.
+In addition to the best estimates, uncertainty intervals are also provided.

 Source of the Indicator

-Ministry of Healthcare of the Republic of Kazakhstan
+Ministry of Health of the Republic of Kazakhstan.

 Date of Last Update